narayananpalani/cypress-test-techniques/README.md

 Complete videos,exercises,quiz and assignments: www.udemy.com/course/cypressio

 # Credits to:
-Samuel Anthony Custer for cypress-axe
+Samuel Anthony Custer for cypress-axe,
-Vinayak Titti for cypress-boilerplate abramenal for cypress-file-upload
+Vinayak Titti for cypress-boilerplate, abramenal for cypress-file-upload,
-Ben Kucera for cypress-plugin-tab
+Ben Kucera for cypress-plugin-tab,
-Gleb Bahmutov for cypress-xpath
+Gleb Bahmutov for cypress-xpath,
-Michael Herman for cypress-visual-regression
+Michael Herman for cypress-visual-regression,
+Jack Cross for cypress-image-snapshot,
+Lukasz Gandecki for cypress-cucumber-preprocessor.

 # Dependencies:
 1. npm install